Can market volumes reveal traders' rationality and a new risk premium?: Empirical Analysis

-Upon examining Figure \ref{Ratio_PFE_VZ}, it is evident that the observed ratio does not coincides with the Merton theoretical ratio.
+Upon examining Figure \ref{Ratio_PFE_VZ}, it is evident that the observed ratio does not coincide with the theoretical ORPMM ratio.
 More interestingly, the observed ratio is approximately constant in the time period considered and its range spans 2--4.
-This intriguing result appears to confirm the experiment outlined in Kahneman and Tversky (1991) \cite{KT1991}, who demonstrated that individuals tend to accept a bet over a certain monetary value only if the potential win is at least 2.5 times higher.
-We check the value of the observed ratio by performing linear regression with intercept only, yielding the following results: PFE intercept equal to 2.82 with standard deviation 0.0132; VZ intercept equal to 2.51 with standard deviation is 0.0099.
-These results are inline with the experiment of Kahneman and Tversky (1991) \cite{KT1991}.
+This intriguing result appears to confirm the experiment outlined in \cite{KT1991}, who demonstrated that individuals tend to accept a bet over a certain monetary value only if the potential win is at least 2.5 times higher.
+We check the value of the observed ratio by using a linear model with only intercept.
+The model yields the following results: PFE intercept equal to 2.82 with standard deviation 0.0132; VZ intercept equal to 2.51 with standard deviation 0.0099.
+These results are in line with the experiment of \cite{KT1991}.

-In the left panels of Figure \ref{Risk_premium_PFE_VZ} we compare the volume risk premium, $\psi_t+\rho_t\sigma_t^2$, (first column -- left panels) with the market risk premium, $\mu_t-r$ (second column -- left panels) while the right panels show the volume price of risk, $(\psi+\rho_t\sigma_t^2)/\sigma_t$ (first column -- right panels) and the market price of risk, $(\mu_t-r)/\sigma_t$ (first column -- right panels).
+In the left panels of Figure \ref{Risk_premium_PFE_VZ} we compare the volume risk premium, $\psi+\rho\sigma^2$, (first column -- left panels) with the market risk premium, $\mu-r$ (second column -- left panels), while the right panels show the volume price of risk, $(\psi+\rho\sigma^2)/\sigma$ (first column -- right panels) and the market price of risk, $(\mu-r)/\sigma$ (first column -- right panels).

-Notably, the volume price of risk remains relatively constant.
-Conducting linear regression with intercept only yields the following results: PFE intercept equals 2.84 with a standard deviation of 0.014, while VZ intercept equals 2.49 with a standard deviation of 0.01.
+Remarkable, the volume price of risk remains relatively constant.
+Conducting linear regression with intercept only yields the following results: the PFE intercept equals 2.84 with a standard deviation of 0.014, while the VZ intercept equals 2.49 with a standard deviation of 0.01.

 Regarding the market price of risk, we find an intercept of 0.549 with a standard deviation of 0.041 for PFE, and an intercept of 0.0914 with a standard deviation of 0.02 for VZ.